 - Cook reusable ingredients.
 Prepare food to use for multiple meals, such as rice or fresh-cut veggies.

 - Get kids in the kitchen.
 Divvy up tasks.
 Younger children can hand rip vegetables, while older children can chop them.
+Getting kids in the kitchen and experimenting with new foods increases the chances they will eat what they prepare.

 - Divide food.
 Put your prepped meals into individual containers right away for each day of the week so they’re ready for when you need them.